eosnetworkfoundation/docs/docs/01_overview/03_technical_features.md

 ## Comprehensive Permission Schema

-The Antelope platform has a comprehensive permission system for creating custom permission schemata for various use cases.
+The Antelope framework has a comprehensive permission system for creating custom permission schemata for various use cases.
 For example, you can create a custom permission and use it to protect a specific feature of a smart contract.
 You can also split the authority required to modify a smart contract across multiple accounts with different levels of authority.
 This comprehensive permission system allows you to build a permissioned application on top of a flexible infrastructure.

 ## Upgradability